 - We cannot have insight into the uneven growth in the middle years of CAGR.

 Things to Remember about CAGR Formula in Excel

-- CAGR Formula in Excel only calculates the average annual growth rate for a period of years.
+- CAGR Formula in Excel only calculates the average annual growth rate for years.

 - CAGR does not show the unevenness in the growth rate in the middle years.